lilya2148/lilya2148.github.io/On Writing/_posts/2025-07-10-rules-for-writing-for-now.md

 - it should be fun...!!

 ### Current Routine
 I've gone through a lot of iterations of "writing" routines.
 I still feel like I need to write every day in order to build up some discipline + confidence that I'm I'm going to do the thing I say I'm going to do.
 I'm aiming to write an hour or two in the morning before work.
-I've loosened up a bit!
-I used to have a todo list of like 7-8 things to hit every morning (brush teeth, drink water were on there).

-To make it enjoyable + fun, I write by a river, on my computer, with coffee.
+I write by a river, on my computer, with coffee.
 All these things make writing easy/fun/enjoyable for me.
 I love being outside in the morning with coffee, and the spot I go to is so beautiful!
 I also have wifi here, which is nice, because I like to work out of Google docs, and make posts/updates to this site.

-I write for 10-15 minutes in DayOne (I used the free version).
-This is my warmup / morning pages....
+My warmup is #morningpagessszzz: I write for 10-15 minutes in a (free) app called DayOne.
+Even on days when I don't really want to write, I'm able to get through morning pages.
+And then after that, I usually am ready to roll.
 I try to not write for more than 750 words and my LIMIT LIMIT is 1000.
 I would spend all morning just beebopping my journal thoughts, but that's not very productive, is it.
-The stuff that I'm writing in there is so unpolished and random, it's not really usable.

 Next, I consult my list for the week, and start working!
 I try to write for 2 hours a day, but this has been hard for me!
 Usually, I'll write from 710 or so to 830, when I have to start getting ready for work.